 - Thank the bride’s family, and the other guests, for making your day so special, adding anecdotes about how they’ve made you feel welcome

-- Thank your own parents for their love and support
+- Say thank you to your own parents for their love and support

 - Thank the bridesmaids

-- Thank your ushers, but steer clear of private ‘in’ jokes nobody else will understand
+- Say thank you to your ushers, but steer clear of private ‘in’ jokes nobody else will understand

 - Thank your best man for his support and loyalty

-- Last but not least, thank your lovely bride!
+- Lastly, thank your lovely bride!
 And make it very clear that this has been the best day of your life

 What to say in a best man’s speech